Showing posts with label carol. Show all posts

 After viewing the sculptures, we visited the 12-foot spruce and fir trees, decorated in various themes by local artists.

 One was decorated to honor the firefighters.
-It was decorated with fireman hats, Dalmatian dogs, candy canes, fire trucks, rope in do not cross the line, fire suits, badges, etc
+It was decorated with fireman hats, Dalmatian dogs, candy canes, fire trucks, "Do Not Cross" rope, fire suits, badges, and more.

 One was decorated with ice cream cones, roped in red and white-stripped paper, large and small lollipops, candy, and dolls.